S3 method for class 'sdmTMB'

 Logical.
 If

-TRUE, will include the TMB object in a list format output.
+TRUE, include the TMB object in a list-format output.
 Necessary for theget_index()orget_cog()functions.- return_tmb_report

 Logical: return the output from the TMB report?
 For regular prediction, this is all the reported variables at the MLE parameter values.
 For

-nsim > 0or whenmcmc_samplesis supplied, this is a list where each element is a sample and the contents of each element is the output of the report for that sample.- return_tmb_data
+nsim > 0or whenmcmc_samplesis supplied, this is a list with one element per sample; each element contains the report output for that sample.- return_tmb_data

 Logical: return formatted data for TMB?
 Used internally.